lluecke/dod2k/Quickstart.md

 conda env export > dod2k-env.yml
 ```

 1.2.
-To add it as a virtual environment in jupyterhub:
+To add it as a virtual environment in jupyterhub: in a jupyterhub-username terminal window,

 ```
 pip install --user virtualenv